 It is difficult to plan a fourth-year schedule effectively without having a fair amount of the third year under your belt and some sense of your ultimate career direction.
 By January, you should begin to think about your career direction.
 While it is premature to try to identify formal advisors in January (they're still busy with fourth year students) there is no harm, and it is very helpful, to talk with the more senior physicians with whom you work (residents, attendings, etc.) about their career decision process.
 How did these people choose their specialty?
 What did the residents and seniors do as electives?
 What really helped?
 Many third-year students feel confused with regard to career selection.
 Next year by this time, almost all of you will have a very firm grasp of where you are and where you are going.
-The Roadmap to Residency series can be your comprehensive guide for career planning...
+Those of you who already "know" ought to be a bit concerned: Have you come to a conclusion prematurely and without reviewing all of the options?
+The Roadmap to Residency series can be your comprehensive guide for career planning.